-Measurement of work can typically be traced to one or more measurement information categories.
-These categories include the following: service continuity, capacity, availability, service performance, and service quality.
+Measurement of project and organizational work can typically be traced to one or more measurement information categories.
+These categories include the following: schedule and progress, effort and cost, size and stability, and quality.

 Measures can be either base or derived.
 Data for base measures are obtained by direct measurement.
 Data for derived measures come from other data, typically by combining two or more base measures.